yoganandasp15/LIC_BEC456B_Lab/Experiment-01-CS-Amplifier/Report.md

 ## Brief Theory
 The Metal Oxide Semiconductor Field Effect Transistor (MOSFET) is widely used as a switch and an amplifier.
 Among its configurations, the **Common Source (CS) Amplifier** is highly preferred because it offers high voltage gain and good input impedance.

-For the MOSFET to act as a linear amplifier, it must be biased in the **Saturation Region** ($V_{ds} \ge V_{ov}$).
+For the MOSFET to act as a linear amplifier, it must be biased in the **Saturation Region** ($V_{DS} \ge V_{ov}$).
 Setting the correct Q-point (quiescent point) ensures maximum signal swing without the output clipping.
 A basic CS amplifier provides an inverted output, demonstrating a 180-degree phase shift relative to the input signal.

 ---
 Q1.
 CS Amplifier design having a power budget of 0.5mW and supply voltage of 1.5V.
 Load capacitance of 1pF and tsmc018.lib file for LTspice.